Sv443/TamperTubePlus/README.txt

     Option to disable new forced YouTube Polymer design Seamless file download with a hotkey rather than a button Quick Google/DuckDuckGo/Bing/Yahoo search with a hotkey
-    Change the default CSS stylesheet to a better one, including a bigger theater video player
+    Open your video's mix playlist if it is available via hotkey Change the default CSS stylesheet to a better one, including a bigger theater video player

 Setup: